•Ganesh Pal was the last emperor of Karauli, after him Ganesh Gate is situated in the city is named.

 The minerals found in this geographical area of the district are recognized regionally and globally.
 Mandrayal, Masalpur, Sapotara, Todabheem and Hindaun areas have reserves of various types minerals.
 Silica stone found here is used in large quantity in the manufacturing of glasses for vehicles, while the use of sandstone in the construction of historical and modern buildings describes the importance of the district.

-Green hilly ranges are splendour of Karauli district, while chirping and musical sounds of birds around waterfalls, lakes, and dams provides the picturesque environment.
+Green hilly ranges are splendour of Karauli district, while chirping and musical sounds of birds around waterfalls, lakes, and dams provide the picturesque environment.
 It’s gorgeous palace walls and gates narrate the story of historical ups and downs, while attractive Chataris, historic forts and monuments document and portray the tale of its unbelievable glorious past.

 Litterateurs and artists of this land have contributed immensely to the prestige and glory of the land through getting a national recognition to thoughts and sacraments of this area.
 Whereas sportsmen and soldiers in national service ,who were born and brought up in village environment of the land, also added prestige to their motherland.
-Presence of “Char Dham” in Karauli along with religious and communal peace is a unique example of eye catching tourism splendour which is a god gift.
+Presence of “Char Dham” in Karauli along with religious and communal peace is a unique example of eye-catching tourism splendour which is a god gift.